Essentials5 min read·April 6, 2026

 4. Internet and VPN Module

-• Offline map setup: Guidance on downloading Amap (高德地图) with offline city packs — so navigation works even without a data connection
+• Offline maps: Download Amap with offline city packs so navigation still works without a connection

 See also: Best VPNs for China 2026 · China eSIM Guide